lubaochuan/letrec-calc/README.md

 functions can be defined more easily.

-Please use the [implementation of `Calc`](https://github.com/sbunivedu/calc-lang-sol/blob/let/sol.zip) (without `letrec`) as your starter and study the code base along with the test cases to review the design and implementation of the language.
+Please use the [implementation of `Calc`](https://github.com/sbunivedu/calc-lang-sol/blob/let/sol.zip) (without `letrec`) as your starter code and study the code base along with the test cases to review the design and implementation of the language.

 ## Update environment